Jerusalem and Dopesmoker

 Jerusalem and Dopesmoker are two versions of the third studio album by the American stoner doom band Sleep.
-The former title was released in 1999 by The Music Cartel and the latter was released by Tee Pee Records in 2003.
-The music for these albums comprises an extended hour-length piece (either split into multiple shorter tracks or presented as a single track), developed over four years and recorded in 1996 under the auspices of Sleep's label at the time, London Records.
-When recording had completed, London was unhappy with the finished product and refused to release it, leading to Sleep's disbandment and the album surfacing on bootlegs and unauthorized indie releases in subsequent years.
+The former title was released in 1999 by The Music Cartel in a version the band disliked, and the latter was released by Tee Pee Records in 2003 as the band intended.

+The musical performance that appears on Dopesmoker was recorded live to tape in the second half of 1994, following Sleep’s U.S. tour.
+When recording had completed, London Records was unhappy with the finished product and refused to release it, leading to Sleep's disbandment and the album surfacing on bootlegs and unauthorized indie releases in subsequent years.
 All versions of the album received very positive reception from music critics, who described it as a high-water mark in both the stoner metal and doom metal genres.

 Production

 After positive reviews from the heavy metal press and the release of the album Sleep's Holy Mountain (1992) on Earache Records, Sleep's label announced that they would release their follow-up record.
 Sleep had been touring in Europe with Cathedral and in the United States with Nik Turner's version of Hawkwind in support of Sleep's Holy Mountain when the group felt they had to write new material.
 The new album was going to be an hour-long song.
 This song was written and practiced at sound checks, motel rooms and in friends' houses.
 Matt Pike said the songwriting process was long and that they were "working on [the song] for like four years.
 We also had two other songs that were working on that were really long, too—like 15 and 20 minutes.
 But we never recorded them."
 Al Cisneros stated that smoking cannabis was important to the song's creative process: "I was really dependent on the space I got into when I was using it, and some of the lyrics are about that...The line, 'Drop out of life [with bong in hand],' was kind of a creed at that point."
 The song was originally known and performed live under the title "Dopesmoker".
 After their tour, the group began to be interested in a Middle Eastern desert theme which led to Sleep referring to the song as "Jerusalem" during later practice sessions.